aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2015/aspose-slides-for-net-15-10-0-release-notes/_index.md

 ## **Public API Changes**

 #### **New VideoPlayerHtmlController added to support export od media files to HTML**
+The new public class VideoPlayerHtmlController has been added to Aspose.Slides.Export namespace.
+Using the instance of this class user can export video and audio files into HTML.
+VideoPlayerHtmlController contructors accepts the following parameters:
+path: The path where video and audio files will be generated
+fileName: The name of the HTML file
+baseUri: The base URI which will be used to generate links Usage example:

 ``` csharp
 using (Presentation pres = new Presentation("example.pptx"))
 {